jvandonsel/compass/README.md

 Use `build.sh` to build.

 ## Flashing
-Use `flash.sh` to flash the ESP32, changing the serial port in the script as necessary
+Use `flash.sh` to flash the ESP32, changing the serial port in the script as necessary.

 ## Non-Volatile Storage
 NVS is used to store: